Win a free golf book!

-By Derek Duncan,
+By Derek Duncan, Contributor

-ORLANDO, FL -- Orlando is known as one of the great public golf regions of the United States, but many visitors still have difficulty finding a good, affordable, round of golf.
+Orlando is known as one of the great public golf regions of the United States, but many visitors still have difficulty finding a good, affordable, round of golf.

 Knowing only to what friends tell them or what magazines print, Orlando seems like a city of about eight fashionable golf courses, none of which can be played for less than $100.

-The truth is that there are at least twenty golf courses in and around the city that would merit consideration as one of the top courses in the majority of American cities, but in this competitive market, a dozen of these are jilted by reputation and advertising dollars.
+The truth is that there are at least 20 golf courses in and around the city that would merit consideration as one of the top courses in the majority of American cities, but in this competitive market, a dozen of these are jilted by reputation and advertising dollars.
 We hope here to unveil some of these underrated courses, showing them to be direct alternatives to their more popular and expensive counterparts.
-Here are five that easily hold their own against the brightest resort courses while costing but a fraction to play.
+Here are five Orlando golf courses that easily hold their own against the brightest resort courses while costing but a fraction to play.

 The Old Favorite or The Old Unknown?

 In one way the answer is obvious.
-Bay Hill is Orlando's most visible course because it hosts a high profile PGA Tour event and it's owned by Arnold Palmer.
+Bay Hill is Orlando's most visible golf course because it hosts a high profile PGA Tour event and it's owned by Arnold Palmer.

 Off the record, however, insiders will tell you the course is vastly overrated and not all that distinctive.
 In fact, numerous courses in Orlando offer everything that Bay Hill does, except a nationally televised tournament.

-One of these is Errol Estate Country Club, 30 minutes northeast of downtown in Apopka.
+One of these is Errol Estates Country Club, 30 minutes northeast of downtown in Apopka.
 Errol Estate might not at first seem comparable to Bay Hill, but the two have more than a few things in common.
-Dick Wilson, built Bay Hill in 1962, also mentored Joe Lee, who built Errol Estate in 1973 (in fact Lee worked on Bay Hill and was responsible for completing much of the troubled architect's later work).
+Dick Wilson, built Bay Hill in 1962, also mentored Joe Lee, who built Errol Estates Country Club in 1973 (in fact Lee worked on Bay Hill and was responsible for completing much of the troubled architect's later work).
 In the beginning, both courses featured Wilsonian influences, including large, often elevated greens angled behind open-faced bunkers, and frequent doglegs (Palmer has since modified Bay Hill to look more like one of his own designs).

 Errol Estate has a PGA heritage as well.
 Charles Coody was the club's Director of Golf in the early days, and Kathy Whitworth owned a share of the pro shop.
 Who knows?
 If a PGA Tour event had been held in the early 1970's at Errol Estate rather than Bay Hill, perhaps the fortunes of the two courses might be reversed.